GoogleCloudPlatform/cloud-foundation-fabric/CONTRIBUTING.md

 git commit -m "changed ham so that spam and eggs"
 ```

-Once you are satisfied, make sure Terraform linting is ok.
+Once you are satisfied with your changes, make sure Terraform linting is ok.
 If you changed Python code you need to conform to our standard linting, see the last section for details on how to configure it.

 ```bash
 terraform fmt -recursive